-A reverse sales and use tax audit is the process of reviewing previous years of purchase data in an effort to find erroneous sales or use tax charges or accruals.
+A reverse sales and use tax audit is the process of reviewing previous years of purchase data to find erroneous sales or use tax charges or accruals.
 Generally, these errors are due to a misapplication of tax laws by the seller or oversight of an exemption provided by the state.

 How Far Back Does a Reverse Sales Tax Audit Go?

 The statute of limitations varies from state to state.
 Some states, like NY, carry a three-year look back, while others, like NJ, have a four year-year lookback period.
 Additionally, clients going through a sales tax audit can have an extended lookback period to offset the current audit period.